GACJ/callingitround/content/docs/conducting/1_checking_the_ringing/index.md

 The ability to check the ringing is often thought to be the key difference between a caller and a conductor.
 In this chapter on Conducting, we'll talk about tracking and checking the ringing, using information that you can get from the composition itself and doing some study beforehand.

-This first section is on _checking the ringing_, and it focusses on how to use memorization and other skills you already have to check the ringing, without the use of coursing orders.
-Much of it is derived from an article I wrote for _The Ringing World_ in 2020.
+This first section is on _checking the ringing_, and it focuses on how to use memorization and other skills you already have to check the ringing, without the use of coursing orders.[^1]

 When learning to check the ringing, it's often useful to start by studying the composition a little.
 The key is learning your landmarks and finding places where you know you can check that your ringing is accurate so far.
 I will focus on a few different landmarks that you can use to check the ringing as it's going.
 I'll use an example example of a quarter peal of Plain Bob Major.